kstenerud/concise-encoding/ce-structure.md

 Equivalence
 -----------

-When comparing objects to detect duplicate entries in containers, the following rules apply:
+When comparing objects to detect duplicate entries in containers, object equivalence is decided according to the following rules:

 ### Boolean Equivalence